phptek/silverstripe-jsontext/README.md

 ## Introduction

-The module exposes a simple query API based on the [JSON operators found in Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html), but with some modifications:
+The module exposes a fully featured JSON query API that allows developers to use either XPath-like queries using [JSONPath](http://goessner.net/articles/JsonPath/) or a JSON-aware RDBMS-like syntax such as those found in the [JSON operators of Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html), but with some modifications:

 In Postgres both the `->` and `->>` operators act as string and integer key matchers on a JSON array or object respectively.
 The module